art567/PlayBF2Installer/README.md

 ---------------------
 1. Be sure to have [Inno Setup 5.5 Inno Setup Compiler 5.4.3] installed.
 You might be able to compile it using previous versions of Inno Setup or using Inno Setup Compiler, but this is untested and may not work.

 2. Open **PlayBF2.iss**, and build installer.
 Watch for log while building.
-All should be successfull.
+Everything should be successfull.

 3. Run **PlayBF2.exe** and it should start up with no errors.
 You can use debugger to debug setup process at the all setup stages.